Bon: The development of Yungdrung Bon

 While Yungdrung Bon and Nyingma originated in similar circles of pre-Sarma era ritual tantric practitioners, they adopted different approaches to legitimate their traditions.
 Nyingma looked back to the Tibetan Empire period, and Indian Buddhist figures like Padmasambhava.
 Bonpos meanwhile looked further back, to Tibet's pre-Buddhist heritage, to another Buddha who was said to have lived before Sakyamuni, as well as to other masters from the kingdom of Zhangzhung.
 The main Bonpo figures of the Tibetan renaissance period were tertons (treasure revealers) who are said to have discovered Bon texts that had been hidden away during the era of persecution.
-These figures include Shenchen Luga (gShen chen Klu dga'), Khutsa Dawo (Khu tsha zla 'od, b.
-1024), Gyermi Nyi O (Gyer mi nyi 'od), and Zhoton Ngodrup (bZhod ston d Ngos grub, c.
+These figures include Shenchen Luga (gshen chen klu dga), Khutsa Dawo (khu tsha zla od, b.
+1024), Gyermi Nyi O (gyer mi nyi od), and Zhoton Ngodrup (bzhod ston d ngos grub, c.
 12th century).
 Most of these figures were also laymen.
 It was also during this era of Bonpo renewal that the Bon Kanjur and Tenjur were compiled.

 Just like all forms of Tibetan Buddhism, Yungdrung Bon eventually developed a monastic tradition, with celibate monks living in various monasteries.
 Bon monks are called trangsong, a term that translates the Sanskrit rishi (seer, or sage).
 A key figure in the establishment of Bon monasticism was Nyamme Sherab Gyaltsen (mNyam med Shes rab rgyal mtshan, c.
 1356–1415).
 According to Jean Luc Achard, "his insistence on Madhyamaka, logic, gradual path (lamrim) and philosophical studies has modeled the now traditional approach of practice in most Bon po monasteries."
-His tradition emphasizes the importance of combining the study of sutra, tantra and Dzogchen.
+His tradition emphasises the importance of combining the study of sutra, tantra and Dzogchen.
 The most important Bon monastery is Menri monastery, which was built in 1405 in Tsang.
 Bon monks, like their Buddhist counterparts, study scripture, train in philosophical debate and perform rituals.
 However, Bon also has a strong tradition of lay yogis.